 As the Perseverance rover explores Mars, scientists identify promising rock targets.
 They especially look for rocks that formed in, or were altered by, water.
 Water is key to life as we know it.
 Such rocks are even more interesting if they have organic molecules, the carbon-based chemical building blocks of life.
 Some special types of rocks can preserve chemical traces of life over billions of years.
 Finding rocks that formed in water, have the chemical building blocks of life, and can preserve signs of organics and life is key.
 Together, they improve the chances of finding ancient traces of microbial life on Mars, if any ever existed.
 In addition to these special rocks, Perseverance also collects volcanic and other rocks to help establish a record of geologic and environmental changes over time.

 Step 2: Collect Rock Samples

-Once scientists identify a rock target of interest, the Mars 2020 rover drills a core sample from it.
+Once scientists identify a rock target of interest, Perseverance drills a core sample from it.
 With a pre-cleaned tube for the sample, the rover’s rotary percussive coring drill penetrates about 2 inches (5 centimeters) into the target material.

 Step 3: Seal the Rock Samples

 Perseverance breaks off the core sample from the rock, and caps and hermetically seals the sample in its tube.
 Each sample weighs about a half of an ounce (15 grams).

 The Perseverance rover places each sealed tube in a storage rack on board and transports it until the mission team chooses to deposit it on the Martian surface.
 The team uses a strategy called depot caching to determine when and where to leave tubes.
 In the baseline plan, Perseverance places one or more large groups of samples in strategic locations.